library(here)

 7.1 Inspecting a dataset in R

 The two datasets from Dąbrowska (2019) are both long and wide so you will need to scroll in both directions to view all the data.
-RStudio also provides a filter option and a search tool (see Figure 7.1).
+RStudio also provides a filter option and a search tool (see Figure 7.2).
 Note that both of these tools can only be used to visually inspect the data.
-You cannot alter the dataset in any way using these tools (and that’s a good thing!).
+You cannot alter the dataset in any way using these tools.
+And that’s a good thing because any changes that we make should be documented in code (as we will learn in Chapter 9).

 In practice, it is often useful to printing subsets of a dataset in the Console to quickly check the sanity of the data.
 To do so, we can use the function head() that prints the first six rows of a tabular dataset.